One of the best ways to encourage engagement during events is to simply ask for it

 Events are a breeding ground for user generated content as they are interactive and experiential.
 By putting in certain techniques in place you can capture these invaluable moments to help promote your event.

-We help lay out the five fundamental ways to encourage your attendees to get involved in user generated content at your events.
+Our content writer, Natasha, has provided the five fundamental ways to encourage your attendees to get involved in user generated content at your events.

 PRE-PLAN YOUR GOALS

 Step one must be to pre-plan what you want to achieve from this encouragement of user generated content.
 Whether it’s promoting the delegate experience, furthering it’s social media presence or gaining repeat clients - decide on this before you put the plan in place.

 Once decided on your end goal, you can then begin work on gathering the content.
 What social channel you use, information you request and conversations you ignite will all depend on the demographic of your audience.
 Take the time to research this thoroughly in order to achieve the best results possible.